 Lead and teach, inspiring us to achieve the goals we have set under the Diocesan Growing in God initiative.

 Embrace the wide Christian traditions of our church communities.

-Play a key part in developing relationships with children and young families.
+Take the lead in developing good relationships with children and young families.

 Lead and encourage active participation in church services and activities, in partnership with the PCCs.